joseadrian/jumping-flower/README.md

 - Organize code and comment it
 - Use the buttons A and B for shooting leafs
-- Let the flower move while on the air
+- --Let the flower move while on the air--
 - Add walk animation to the enemies
 - Change *.tmx map for a simple image.
 - Make a difference between sprite types.